Mid-Norfolk Railway: Mid-Norfolk Railway Preservation Trust

 The original Dereham station was re-opened to passengers on Saturday 26 July 1997, with the first services being operated by 1890-built Manning Wardle 0-6-0T 'Sir Berkeley', hired from the Keighley and Worth Valley Railway.
 British Railways Board (Residuary) Limited transferred the line between Wymondham and Dereham to the MNRPT on 23 September 1997.
 The first preservation-era train to operate between Dereham and Wymondham ran on 8 February 1998, when a works train hauled by 20069 and Ruston & Hornsby 0-4-0 'County School ran as part of preparations for a March freight test train.
 The first commercial freight train operated on 8 July 1998.

 Passenger services between Dereham and Wymondham commenced in 1999, with the opening of Wymondham Abbey railway station.
 The first passenger train to use the new station, on 2 May 1999, was operated by a Class 108 DMU.
 Thuxton station opened as a daylight hours only request halt at the same time, although Kimberley Park and Hardingham remained closed.

 Following the completion of infrastructure work, such as the replacement of the water tower at Dereham and the provision of an inspection pit, steam passenger services returned to the Dereham to Wymondham Abbey section on Sunday 30 April 2006.
 These were operated by Great Western Railway pannier tank number 9466 from the Buckinghamshire Railway Centre.
-The ownership of the section of railway line between Dereham and North Elmham, part of that originally authorised by the Norfolk Railway Extensions, Dereham, Wells and Blakeney Branch Act 1846, was passed to the Mid-Norfolk Railway in October 2001.
+The ownership of the section of railway line between Dereham and North Elmham, part of that originally authorised by the Norfolk Railway Extensions (Dereham, Wells and Blakeney Branch) Act 1846 (9 & 10 Vict. c. clxix), was passed to the Mid-Norfolk Railway in October 2001.

 Part of the line from County School to Wroxham is now the narrow gauge Bure Valley Railway.
 The formation between Wells and the religious centre of Walsingham now hosts the miniature Wells and Walsingham Light Railway.
 Both schemes are independent of the MNR.
 Another independent scheme, the "Norfolk Orbital Railway" plans to link the MNR to the North Norfolk Railway and the coast at Sheringham.
 In 2009, the Whitwell & Reepham Preservation Society announced an eventual intention to link up with either the North Norfolk Railway or Mid-Norfolk Railway.

-The Mid-Norfolk Railway Preservation Trust is authorised by the Department for Transport to operate the railway in two statutory instruments, The Mid-Norfolk Railway Order 1997 and The Mid-Norfolk Railway Order 2001.
-The orders detail the length of track and level crossings over which the railway is permitted to operate trains (subject to safety inspections etc.) and refer to both the Norwich and Brandon Railway Act 1845 and the Norfolk Railway Extensions, Dereham, Wells and Blakeney Branch Act 1846.
+The Mid-Norfolk Railway Preservation Trust is authorised by the Department for Transport to operate the railway in two statutory instruments, the Mid-Norfolk Railway Order 1997 (SI 1997/2262) and the Mid-Norfolk Railway Order 2001 (SI 2001/3413).
+The orders detail the length of track and level crossings over which the railway is permitted to operate trains (subject to safety inspections etc.) and refer to both the Norwich and Brandon Railway Act 1845 (8 & 9 Vict. c. cliv) and the Norfolk Railway Extensions (Dereham, Wells and Blakeney Branch) Act 1846.
 Planning consent for the restoration and operation of the remaining section to County School, which does not involve crossing any public rights of way but is to include the retention of a permissive footpath, was awarded in 1992.